If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Welcome to Hachihachi !
 Choose your ROM with the Wii U GamePad: Unable to delete FS client for the SD card!
 Unable to add FS client for the SD card!
 Unable to mount the SD card! - B to exit to parent directory - A to enter a directory or launch a ROM C:\Dev\Mercurial\hanafuda\hachihachi-packaging\hachihachi\source\host\rom_selector.cpp

 It seems the developers behind the Nintendo DS Virtual Console had the ability to switch ROMs on the fly.
 "Hachihachi" seems to be the internal name of the emulator itself.
-"Hanafuda" are a type of Japanese playing cards, and were Nintendo's flagship product in the pre-video game era.
+"Hanafuda" are a type of Japanese playing cards, and were Nintendo's flagship product prior to about the mid-1960s.

 Media Player Test File